chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 #### Compliance Job Settings

-There is one compliance purge job with two ElasticSearch purge policies
+The `compliance` data type has one compliance purge job with two ElasticSearch purge policies.

 ```json
 { "job_settings": [